-As the CDC's trade and other receivables' payment terms do not include significant financing components, the simplified approach must be applied when determining an impairment provision.
+As the CDC's trade and other receivables' payment terms do not include significant financing components, the simplified approach for trade receivables must be applied when determining an impairment provision.
 Under the simplified approach, the CDC measures the loss allowance at an amount equal to lifetime expected credit losses.